By Isobel Whitcomb ‘17

 When it comes to climate change, Hillary Clinton is adamant that action needs to be taken.
 She has been openly critical of “climate deniers” running in the Republican primaries.
 Last summer, she announced her plan for tackling global warming, which includes investing in clean energy and stopping tax give-aways to oil and gas companies.
 Unlike her Democratic opposition, Bernie Sanders, Hillary has been open to investing in natural gas as a clean energy source.
 Part of her response to climate change would also include modernizing natural gas infrastructure, accelerating pipeline replacement, and enhancing maintenance programs for natural gas distribution.
 Until late last summer, she refused to take a strong stance on the Keystone XL gas pipeline.
 However, she now stands openly in opposition to the project.
 Hillary would “build upon the successes of the Obama administration,” such as the U.S. Environmental Protection Agency’s Clean Power Plan.
 Although she has been endorsed by environmental organization League of Conservation, grassroots environmentalists have criticized her for being the “safe candidate” and as “somewhat conservative.”

 In Dec.
 2015, five months after Clinton announced her plan to tackle climate change, Bernie Sanders revealed his own plan.
 His included ambitious goals to reduce carbon emissions to 40% below 1990 levels.
 Steps towards this plan would include the creation of a clean energy workforce, which Sanders claims would provide 10 million jobs to Americans, and imposing a carbon tax, which would then provide revenue to support communities struggling from the effects of climate change.
 Sanders is endorsed by smaller, grassroots environmental groups as having a stronger record than Clinton when it comes to voting, proposing measures, and giving speeches on environmental issues.
-However, larger environmental organizations worry Sanders is too unlikely a candidate, and that if he ran for president it would place the next presidency in the hands of climate change deniers.
+However, larger environmental organizations worry Sanders is too unlikely a candidate, and that if he ran as opposed to Clinton, the “establishment candidate,” it could place the next presidency in the hands of climate change deniers.

 According to Donald Trump, Donald Trump has “won many environmental awards.”
 He has also proclaimed that clean air and clean water are very important to him.
 However, he does not believe in man-made climate change, and has called it an “expensive hoax.”
 Even if he did believe in climate change, he has expressed that the United States shouldn’t bear the burden of changing its practices while China benefits from the country’s decreased “competitiveness.”
 In addition, Trump has repeatedly called oil the “lifeblood” of this country, declaring that as president, he would not support measures such as cap and trade or an oil tax, and would cut the EPA’s Clean Power Plan.